OS Maps App FAQ - Android

 - Reduced how frequently waypoints are added while recording a route to save power and reduce route file size

 - Minimum required version of Android is now 4.4

 We are aware of these issues in the current release:

-There is an intermittent issue for some users where the app times out when checking you paper map code, so that it appears not to work.
+- Nothing happens when tying to redeem a paper map code, and when trying again a message saying “code burnt” is shown.
+This is an intermittent issue where the app times out when checking the paper map code, so it appears not to work.
 In most cases, you can go to Menu > Maps > Paper maps and see that your map has been redeemed and is ready to download.
 If not, please contact Customer Services with the login email address, map number and the download code so they can investigate.

 What devices does OS Maps work on?